 Cream Blonde With Light Brown Lowlights

-If you love the look of bronde hair color but want your hue to be a touch more blonde than brunette, opt for this creamy blonde with light brown lowlights.
+If you love the look of bronde hair color (ya know, that perfectly lived in brown and blonde combo) but want your hue to be a touch more blonde than brunette, opt for this creamy blonde with light brown lowlights.
+Achieve an ultra sleek look by spritzing Matrix Total Results Mega Sleek Iron Smoother Leave-In Spray whenever heat styling your strands.

 Neutral Blonde With Ash Lowlights

-Nude blonde is like the fable of hair colors: not too dark, not too bright, just right.
-Give your neutral hair color some depth with a few ash colored lowlights.
+Nude blonde is the literal Goldilocks of blonde hair shades: Not too dark, not too bright—just right.
+Give your neutral hair color some depth with a few ash-colored lowlights.

 Straw Blonde With Rooty Lowlights